akosdevhu/QuickWallet/README.md

 License
 All Rights Reserved
 This project is closed‑source.
-Only the APK is provided for testing purposes.
+Only the APK is provided

 ---------------------------------